ariebovenberg/ariebovenberg.github.io/_posts/2024-01-20-python-datetime-pitfalls.md

 ### 2024-10-03 19:15:00+02:00

 - Updated the types in the example code to match the current version of the library

+### 2026-09-20 22:16:00+02:00

+- Added a note pointing to the up-to-date pitfalls page in whenever's documentation.
+- Pitfall #10: `arrow` regressed in version 1.4.0; updated the scorecard to match.
+- Added caveats for `pendulum` (pitfalls #2 and #7) and `arrow` (pitfall #5),
+  as of `pendulum` 3.2.0 and `arrow` 1.4.0.
+- Updated the whenever examples to match the current version of the library

 [^1]: In the standard library, methods like `utcnow()` are slowly being deprecated,
       but many UTC-assuming parts remain.